Anthony Kumpen

-Anthony Kumpen (born 3 November 1978) is a Belgian professional racing driver and team manager.
-Kumpen currently works as driver and team manager for PK Carsport in the NASCAR Whelen Euro Series.
+Anthony Christian Claus Kumpen (born 3 November 1978) is a Belgian professional racing driver and team manager.
+Kumpen currently works as team manager for PK Carsport in the NASCAR Euro Series.
 He previously competed full-time in the series, winning the championship twice, in 2014 and 2016.
 He also joint-held the record of the most 24 Hours of Zolder wins with six.